splch/slc.is/content/post/pgpKey.md

 ![https://www.desmos.com/calculator/hhqdcaiv7p](images/ecc.webp)

-In theory, unless your computer is using a truly random source of entropy, the slope of the line could be derived and the private key could be recreated.
+In theory, unless your computer is using a truly random source of entropy, the slope of the line could be rederived and the private key could be recreated.
 This is absurdly unlikely, but the solution is easily implemented, and the time it takes to generate the private key is negligible considering the duration you'll use the key.

 Using a true random source of entropy could be counting the number of times a geiger counter clicks in a given time frame, or using a hardware random source of entropy like the [OneRNG V3](https://onerng.info/).
 I already have a OneRNG USB, so I'll seed my random numbers with that.

 # Generating a PGP Key Pair

 First, install [GnuPG](https://gnupg.org/).
 This is a free software that can be used to generate PGP keys.
-It's best to use an offline tool to generate keys since websites could use a variety of methods to store or recreate your private key.
+It's best to use an open source and offline tool to generate keys since websites and servers could use a variety of methods to store or recreate your private key.
+Additionally, using a device you know is secure and private is a necessity.
+A simple way to handle trust is to use a live USB, then assume that there's no hardware-level surveillance on your device.

 On the download page, it supports common operating systems like Windows, MacOS, and Linux, as well as other platforms.